lightward/mechanic-tasks/docs/auto-tag-products-when-another-tag-is-added/README.md

 # Auto-tag products when another tag is added

-Tags: Auto-Tag, Products, Tag, Watch
+Tags: Auto-Tag, Bulk, Products, Tag, Watch

-Does exactly as it says. :)
+This task runs whenever a product is updated (which includes product creation), and it will add the configured "tags to add" to the product when the corresponding "tags to watch for" are present.

 * View in the task library: [tasks.mechanic.dev/auto-tag-products-when-another-tag-is-added](https://tasks.mechanic.dev/auto-tag-products-when-another-tag-is-added)
 * Task JSON, for direct import: [task.json](../../tasks/auto-tag-products-when-another-tag-is-added.json)